 If you are employed in one (or more) of the following sectors, there may be further resources available in addition to any professional learning opportunities already offered at your school/site.

 Educators SA, also know as CEASA, is a community of 15 000 educators who are members of one of their 59 educator professional associations.
-These professional associations are for teachers of specific learning cohorts, content areas/specialisations, and other aspects of the profession such as school leadership.
-Browse the list of associations on the CEASA website.
+These professional associations are for teachers of specific learning cohorts, content areas/specialisations, and other aspects of the profession such as school leadership and early career educators.
+Browse their associations on the Educators SA website.

 Higher Education Institutions